Flobii/one-time-pad/README.md

 ## About

-OneTimePad or `onepad` is a simple tool that encrypts and decrypts files using a so called one time pad.
+OneTimePad or `onepad` is a simple tool that encrypts and decrypts files using a so called [one time pad][wiki-otp].
 That means that a key is randomly generated and then applied to the file.
 Without this key it is virtually impossible to decrypt the file.

 ## Usage